kwaldenphd/eda-pandas/README.md

   * `.stack()`
   * `.unstack`

-Q5: Write sample code for at least two of these functions.
-Include code + comments.
+Q5: Write code for .pivot(), .melt(), and .pivot_table() using the air quality datasets or another dataset of your choosing.
+Include code + comments
-  * You **do not** need to write code that actually loads an existing data file.
-That is, the lab does not provide data files that include these structures/attributes.
-  * Write **sample code** that shows the syntax you would use to load a file with the structures/attributes described in the question.

 Q6: Describe how you are thinking about needing to use the `.pivot()`, `.melt()`, `.pivot_table()`, `.stack()` or `.unstack` functions in relation to data you're interested in working with as part of the final project.